tingold/pgdog/docs/docs/features/plugins/rust.md

 If your plugin is sharding requests based on a hash (or some other function) of the `"users"."id"` column, you need to see the value of `$1` before your plugin can make a decision.

-pgDog supports parsing the extended protocol and provides the full query text and parameters to its plugins.
+PgDog supports parsing the extended protocol and provides the full query text and parameters to its plugins.
 You can access a specific parameter by calling `Query::parameter`:

 ```rust
 if let Some(id) = query.parameter(0) {